naacl2022-srw/naacl2022-srw.github.io/_pages/call.md

 - Each participant is also assigned a mentor - an experienced researcher - who can provide valuable advice on the submission during the pre-submission period and mentoring during the conference.

 ## Important Dates
-- Submission for mentoring deadline: January 11, 2019.
+- Submission for mentoring deadline: December 17, 2021.
-- Papers submission deadline: February 15, 2019.
+- Papers submission deadline: March 11, 2022.
-- Acceptance notification deadline: March 1, 2019.
+- Acceptance notification: April 20, 2022.
-- Camera-ready papers due: April 1, 2019.
+- Camera-ready papers due: May 6, 2022.

 __All deadlines are calculated at 11:59 pm (PST/GMT -8 hours)__